localstack-samples/aws-for-frontend-devs/README.md

 ### Deploying Locally to LocalStack

-_Please note that a LocalStack Pro account is required to run these examples due to features used in the CDK deployment to push local assets to S3 and Lambda.
-Be sure that you have enabled your [auth token](https://docs.localstack.cloud/getting-started/auth-token/) to access the Pro features._
+_Please note that these examples require a valid [LocalStack for AWS license](https://localstack.cloud/pricing).
+Export your [`LOCALSTACK_AUTH_TOKEN`](https://docs.localstack.cloud/getting-started/auth-token/) before running the local deployment steps._

 Once you have [LocalStack installed](https://docs.localstack.cloud/getting-started/installation/) and have Docker running, you can use the LocalStack CLI to build and deploy each of the examples.
 You will need the [AWS CDK CLI for LocalStack](https://docs.localstack.cloud/user-guide/integrations/aws-cdk/#aws-cdk-cli-for-localstack) installed as well.